hatonthecat/Biology/README.md

 Note: Github's copilot automatically summarized the previous commit update. this update is a quote from an NPR article quoting Watson from 1962, not a self-described tribute.
 Commit updates as of October 2025 or so can no longer be considered authoted by the original github account holder.

+In the past, when a commit update was made, the commit description box was empty by default. perhaps there is a way to turn this off or might migrate to another git service like Codebwrg.
+The last thing I want is thinking I approved an inaccurate or misleading commit summary when I used to leave it blank most of the time unless there was something important that needed to be included.

 7-25-2025
 --
 [microkernels](https://github.com/EI2030/FemtoTX/commit/9def556d4c0796e013fc1dda0d02e7acd617d0db):